Timely, location-based, personalized advice on

 When rural farmers are able to produce more per hectare (using our affordable precision agriculture tools), they not only have enough food to eat but also disposable produce to sell and support other family needs.
 Farming is the largest economic driver in villages.
 Poverty among farmers is as a result of their inability to increase yield/ha, productivity.
 Most tips on how to improve yield come in trickles, are generalized, delivery of such tips is not sustained, and have minimal technology enablers for scalability.

 Many young people don't consider farming a decent work; this is because farming hitherto is very manual and hardly make use of tech to increase efficiency.
-We want to change all with Capture, a mobile app that enable anyone starts and manages a farm digitally from a mobile phone.
+We want to change it all with Capture, a mobile app that enable anyone starts and manages a farm digitally from a mobile phone.
 This will be attractive young people (especially especially women) and the tech-savvy urban dwellers; pulling them into the rural economy.
 This will result in new capital injection into our villages as well as accelerating knowledge transfer and all-round economic growth.